LIES: a two-day course

 Duncan Chapple

-Duncan Chapple is the preeminent consultant on optimising international analyst relations and the value created by analyst firms.
-As SageCircle research director, Chapple directs programs that assess and increase the business value of relationships with industry analysts and sourcing advisors.
+Duncan Chapple is a leading authority on international analyst relations and maximising the value created by analyst firms.
+As analyst relations lead at Elisa Industriq, he builds programs that strengthen relationships with industry analysts and sourcing advisors across the company's growing portfolio of automation software brands.